-This year, there have been lots of elections going on around the world - people in more than 60 countries have been voting to have a say in who their leaders are.
+This year, there have been many elections going on around the world.
+In fact, people in more than 60 countries have been voting this year to have a say in who their leaders are.

-Children may be too young to vote in most national elections, including the general election in the UK, but this doesn't mean that their opinions aren't valid, and their voices aren't important.
-The whole idea of democracy is about giving a voice to every person through representatives.
-It's important to understand how and why democracy works, so you can also use your voice to speak to those who are elected to best represent you and protect your rights.
+People under 18 may be too young to vote in some elections, but this doesn't mean that their opinions aren't valid, or their voice isn't important.
+The whole idea of democracy is about giving a voice to every person through representation.
+As a young person, it's important to understand how and why democracy works, so you can use your voice to speak to those who are elected, so they represent your needs and protect your rights.

-Invite a volunteer from the group to read out Articles 3 and 4 (from the child-friendly CRC, the PowerPoint or their posters from activity 1).
+Invite volunteers from the group to read out Articles 3 and 4 (from the child-friendly CRC, the PowerPoint or their posters from activity 1).

-For each, ask: How do you think this article might relate to a general election/democracy/ voting in the UK?
-(Choose the term with which children will be most familiar.)
+Ask: How do you think this article might relate to the topic of elections and democracy in the UK?